 Connect, Collaborate, Contribute

-Founded in 1974, SPSP is currently the largest organization of social and personality psychologists.
+Founded in 1974, SPSP is currently the largest organization of personality and social psychologists.
 SPSP membership is open to students and professionals involved or interested in personality and social psychology.

 Click below to become a member of SPSP (or to renew a membership).
 (Note: Dues are paid directly to SPSP Inc.)